 We all love a good cup of coffee in the morning.
 But how about a cup of mold coffee?.

-If you have an older model of commercial coffee machines, then you should be giving it a cleaning every day to prevent future problems occurring.
-Parts of the world where water is a lot softer has greater chances of mold growth in coffee machines and requires cleaning more often.
+If you have an older model of commercial coffee machines, then you should be giving it a cleaning every day to prevent future problems from occurring.
+Parts of the world where water is a lot softer have greater chances of mold growth in coffee machines and require cleaning more often.

 Lids, filters, tanks, coffee holders, should all be cleaned with warm water on a daily basis.
 Commercial coffee machines that are used all day long would require a full cleaning two to three times a month to prevent mold.